We use cookies to improve your experience. By using our site, you agree to our use of cookies. Read more in our Cookies Policy.

 If you remain unhappy with our use of your personal data, you have the right to complain to the Information Commissioner's Office.
 We would encourage you to contact us in the first instance so we can attempt to resolve any concerns.

-Any questions about the operation of this policy or any concerns that the policy has not been followed should be referred in the first instance to Emma Midgley (Director) at info@rural-life.org.uk
+Any questions about the operation of this policy or any concerns that the policy has not been followed should be referred in the first instance to the Museum Director at info@rural-life.org.uk